 - Snakes have ecological value.
 They are silent predators of the world and keep the animal population in balance.
 Imagine how many rats and mice we would have living in our houses if we didn’t have snakes to keep them under control?

 - They are beautiful.
-Okay, I know some of you may not agree with me, but take a look at google and type in snake and you’ll see an array of vibrant colours and patterns.
+Okay, I know some of you may not agree with me… but one quick internet search of ‘snakes’ reveals an array of vibrant colours and patterns.
 Why do you think so many handbags replicate snake skin?!
+Fear factor aside, snake skin is one of nature’s most intricate beauties.

 - Snakes have helped and are still helping to create medicines that help people: